newmediacollective/Sites/README.md

 In a few minutes you can have your own HTTPS, responsive site hosting text, photos, and videos.

-Here's an [example site](https://newmediacollective.org) made with these tools.

 Getting Started
 ---------------